antmicro/kenning/docs/source/gallery/unstructured-pruning-tensorflow.md

   --measurements build/tf.json
 ```

-`TensorflowPruningOptimizer` has two main parameters for adjusting pruning process:
+`TensorflowPruningOptimizer` has two main parameters for adjusting the pruning process:

-* `target_sparsity` - defines sparsity of weights after the pruning,
+* `target_sparsity` - defines sparsity of weights after pruning,
-* `prune_dense` - if `true`, only dense layers will be pruned, otherwise whole model will be used.
+* `prune_dense` - if `true`, only dense layers will be pruned instead of the entire model.

-There is also possibility to adjust how often model will be pruned (with `pruning_frequency`), and when it cannot be pruned (`pruning_end`).
+You can also adjust how often a model will be pruned (with `pruning_frequency`), and when it cannot be pruned (`pruning_end`).

-In this example we decided to fine-tune the model for three epochs with size of the batch equal to 128.
+You can also chose an `optimizer` (one of `adam`, `RMSprop` or `SGD`) and specify if network's output is normalized with `disable_from_logits`.

-Apart from that, there is also possibility to chose `optimizer` (one of `adam`, `RMSprop` or `SGD`) and specify if network's output is normalized with `disable_from_logits`.
+In this example, we decided to fine-tune the model for three epochs with batch size equal to 128.

 ```{literalinclude} ../scripts/jsonconfigs/pruning-mobilenetv2-tensorflow.json save-as=pruning-mobilenetv2-tensorflow.json
 :language: json
 :emphasize-lines: 15-26
 ```

-To prune model, run:
+To prune the model, run:

 ```bash
 kenning optimize \